Climate change in Tuvalu: The National Adaptation Programme of Action and the Tuvalu Coastal Adaptation Project

 In 2020, Environmental and Social Impact Assessments were published for plans to construct hard and soft coastal protection infrastructure to reduce inundation and coastal erosion on the islands of Funafuti, Nanumaga and Nanumea.
 The implementation of the TCAP on Funafuti is proposed to be a land reclamation project, which will start from the northern boundary of the Queen Elizabeth Park (QEP) reclamation area and extend to the northern Tausoa Beach Groyne and the development of the Catalina Ramp Harbour.
 An ecological assessment of the TCAP project considers the removal of sand by dredging in Funafuti lagoon, which was the source of the sand in the Borrow Pits Remediation (BPR) project.

 The implementation of the TCAP on Nanumaga is a plan to build berm top barriers on the crest of the main natural storm berm that runs parallel to the foreshore area of the main village.

 The implementation of the TCAP on Nanumea, is a proposal to protect approximately 1,500 m of high value shoreline with berm top barriers along the crest of the main natural storm berm.
 For approximately 160 m of coastline in front of the church, following consultation with the Falekaupule, it is proposed to reinstate the former shore by constructing a new seawall made from precast concrete interlocking Seabee units where there are the remnants of existing but crumbling hard coastal protection measures.

 In December 2022, work on the Funafuti reclamation project commenced.
 The project is to dredge sand from the lagoon to construct a platform on Fongafale, Funafuti that is 780 m meters long and 100 m meters wide, giving a total area of approximately 7.8 ha.
 (19.27 acres), which is designed to remain above sea level rise and the reach of storm waves beyond the year 2100.
+By 2026, land reclamation had added over 10% to Tuvalu's land area.